It wasn't about style.

 House-proud

-We open the doors to Emeco House in Venice Beach, California - our latest project in turning what's left over into something that will last.
-In this case a neglected 1940's sewing shop, converted into a modern, zero-energy space where architects, designers, and the local community can connect.
-Here, nothing is flashy but everything is thought through.
+We open the doors to Emeco House - our latest project in turning what's left over into something that will last.
+In this case a neglected 1940's sewing shop in Venice Beach, California, converted into a modern, zero-energy space where architects, designers, and the local community can connect.
+At our California outpost, nothing is flashy but everything is thought through.
 The focus is on humble, honest materials that will stand the test of time.
 Just how we like it.

 Begin with what's left over.
 Turn it into what will last.